Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Times related to process.md

 #### Completion time:

 * The time at which the process enters into the completion state or the time at which the process completes its execution, is called completion time.
-* Completion time refers to the time when a process or task finishes its execution and releases all the resource
+* Completion time refers to the time when a process or task finishes its execution and releases all the resources that it was using.

+#### Turnaround time:

+* Total amount of time spent by the process from its arrival to its completion, is called turnaround time.